 Port Forwarding

 Create and manage SSH tunnels visually.
-Zync supports local forwards (remote services → your machine) and remote forwards (your local port → the server), with a global dashboard across all connections.
+Zync supports local forwards (remote services → your machine), remote forwards (your local port → the server), and dynamic SOCKS proxies (ssh -D), with a global dashboard across all connections.

 Local forward